tostenzel/mcmot-transformer/INSTALL.md

 - `pip3 install -r requirements-deformable_detr.txt`

-We follow up with our requirements (only tmux):
+We follow up with our requirements (only visdom and tmux):

 - `pip3 install -r requirements-mcmot-transformer.txt`